 +1 STR or CHA

-Dragonkin resemble humans with draconic features, such as horns, scaled skin and slitted eyes.
-There is something inherently majestic about their presence and others often perceive their appearance as either imposing or charismatic.
-Dragonkin are believed to be descendants of the dragons that once lived in Mythria and make up for the smallest part of the population.
-Many dragonkin prefer to keep to themselves and live far away from other communities.
+Dragonkin resemble humans but possess draconic traits such as horns, scales, reptilian eyes and claws.
+Their presence often feels powerful and commanding, leading others to see them as either intimidating or strikingly charismatic.
+Dragonkin are believed to be descendants of the ancient dragons that once lived in Mythria and make up for the smallest part of the world's population.
+Many prefer isolated settlements, valuing independence, strength and tradition.
 Just like their ancestors, they possess an innate strong affinity for magic.
+Dragonkin age very differently compared to most other peoples.
+They grow and mature normally through childhood and early adulthood, but after reaching roughly thirty years of age, their physical ageing slows dramatically.
+Many remain in what appears to be their physical prime for centuries, with visible signs of age appearing only late in life.
 Dragonkin usually live up to 250-300 years.

 Patron of Spring